 Like Macadamia Nuts, grapes and raisins can be extremely toxic to dogs.
 While its currently unknown what chemicals and compounds are in grapes that cause toxicity to dogs, the results of consumption can be pretty devastating.
 Grapes and raisins can cause rapid kidney failure.
 While it varies between dogs, symptoms may not show up in them.
 Other than kidney failure, dogs can also develop vomiting or diarrhea as well as a lethargic state.
 Dogs will also develop dehydration and lack of appetite.
 Death from kidney failure may occur within three to four days.

-Avocado leaves, pits, bark and fruit contain a toxin called persin.
+Avocado leaves, seeds, bark and fruit contain a toxin called persin.
 Avocados can have toxic effects on dogs depending on the variety.
-They can cause upset stomachs in dogs, breathing difficulties, fluid buildup in the chest, but the most dangerous thing for them seem to the be the pit.
-Since it’s slippery, the pit can accidentally be swallowed by dogs, leading to obstruction of the gastrointestinal tract.
+They can cause your dog stomach to be upset, breathing difficulties, fluid buildup in the chest, but the most dangerous thing for them seem to the be the pit.
+Since it’s slippery, the seeds are a choke hazard, leading to obstruction of the gastrointestinal tract.

 Yeast dough used to make bread should absolutely be kept away from dogs at all time.
 The raw yeast dough from making bread can ferment in a dog’s stomach, becoming toxic.
-Aside from the toxicity from alcohol being produced in the stomach, yeast dough can also expand in your dog’s stomach or intestines and create a large amount of gas in the digestive system.
+Aside from the toxicity from alcohol being produced in the stomach, yeast dough can also expand in your dog’s stomach or intestines and create a large amount of gas in the digestive system, upsetting the digestive tract.
 This can lead to severe pain and a potentially ruptured stomach or intestinal tract.
 Vomiting, abdominal discomfort and lethargy can also occur.

 No idea who would ever share coffee with a dog, owners should never let their dogs near coffee or any form of caffeine.
 Coffee contains a stimulant known as Methylated xanthine.
 Methylated xanthine stimulates the nervous system in dogs, causing vomiting, restlessness, heart palpitations and even death.

-And that is our top 10 common foods that can be lethal to your dog.
+And that is our top 10 common foods that can be lethal to your dog!
+If your dogs or cats ingest anything on this list, we strongly suggest contacting your veterinarian or calling a pet poison helpline or a poison control center to avoid a vomit diarrhea fest!
 Did we miss something that should be on the list?
 Please let us know in the comments below.